Nightingale is rarely seen alone, either partnered in her early years with Sunshrike, and then later, with her new teammate, Sunbird.

 Her dual partnerships are unique.
 She was the younger sidekick to Sunshrike, but seems to be the strong mentor and motherly companion to Sunbird.

-In addition to being a skilled acrobat and martial artist, Nightingale can project a mist-like field of darkness, describing it as "shadow powers".
+In addition to being a skilled acrobat and martial artist, Nightingale can project a mist-like field of darkness, blinding her adversaries.
+Nightingale describes it as "shadow powers".

-- According to Sunshrike, there are only the two of them at any one time, the "bird of light" and the "bird of shadow".
-This suggests they're legacy characters, with new women taking the roles every so often.
-Nightingale is the younger in the 80s with Sunshrike, and the elder in the 90s with Sunbird.
+- According to Nightingale's first team mate, Sunshrike, there are only the two members of this avian-themed team at any one time.
+One representing the "bird of light" and the other the "bird of shadow".
+This suggests they're legacy characters, with new women taking the roles in an alternating fashion, one a mentor, the other the learning sidekick.
+Given the age differences, it seems to be generational.
+Nightingale is the younger in the 80s with Sunshrike, and she gains experience and matures to become the elder in the 90s with Sunbird.
 There is also speculation a familial connection might be in play with who takes up the legacies.

-- Sunshrike also thinks it wouldn't be allowed for them to have a cat as part of the team, hinting that some external agency may be involved with selecting the pair.
+- Sunshrike also thinks it wouldn't be allowed for them to have a cat as part of the team, hinting that some external agency may be involved with sponsoring this pair of avian heroes.

-- There seems to be an informal camaraderie among these street fighting superheroes.
+- There seems to be an informal camaraderie among many of Astro City's street fighting superheroes.
 A common core of them associate with each other on many occasions.
 Crackerjack, Jack-in-the-Box, Quarrel, Sunbird, and Nightingale cross paths often.
 Depending on the time-range, you might also include Street Angel in the mix, along with the Irregulars.

 - A cat and a couple of birds don't seem to be the most compatible of partnerships, and shrikes, despite their small size, are known to be carnivorous.